 Is There any Serious Money in Recycling?

-Unfortunately, as an industry, recycling materials has become less and less profitable over time.
+Unfortunately, as an industry, recycling materials have become less and less profitable over time.
 In fact, big businesses are profiting less and less from it in dollar value (not considering environmental impact) due to commodity prices.
 Yes, the price of oil, steel, copper, and other materials can affect your ability to turn a buck with this venture.

 Recycling has been around since long before WWII, but that’s when America and its citizen’s started to really make an effort to monetize it.
 During the late 30s and 40s, American’s were asked to ration everything that could help the war effort.

 Rationing things helped, but recycling is what really made the difference.
 The American military needed metals and other materials for weapons, and that’s when recycling or “scrapping” became a big deal.